-The spread of a novel strain of coronavirus (COVID-19), first reported in Wuhan, a major industrial city in East-Central China in December, is a human tragedy playing out in that country – and now beyond in Japan, South Korea, Iran and elsewhere – with more than 80,000 confirmed cases, nearly 3,000 deaths, and day-to-day life altered with patients in quarantine, jittery financial markets and worldwide economic impacts, and hospitals overwhelmed with patients.
+The spread of a novel strain of coronavirus (COVID-19), first reported in Wuhan, a major industrial city in East-Central China in December, is a human tragedy playing out in that country – and now beyond in Japan, South Korea, Iran, Italy and elsewhere – with more than 113,000 confirmed cases, nearly 4,000 deaths, and day-to-day life altered with patients in quarantine, jittery financial markets and worldwide economic impacts, and hospitals overwhelmed with patients.

 In the weeks that have followed, public health officials have learned more about COVID-19, particularly that it is capable of human-to-human transmission.
-Confirmed cases have been reported in 47 countries, including the United States.
-As of Feb.
-27, none have been reported in Ohio.
+Confirmed cases have been reported in 77 countries.
+In the United States, 18 states have confirmed cases.
+The first confirmed cases in Ohio were reported on March 9.

-“Akron Children’s is closely monitoring new developments with this coronavirus with the CDC, WHO and other health organizations,” said Dr. John Bower, a pediatric infectious disease specialist at Akron Children’s.
-“We already ask patients at all of our offices about international travel as part of our medical history protocol, and we continue to fine tune this process as new viruses emerge, such as asking about travel to the specific region of China where the current coronavirus outbreak is centered.”
+“Akron Children’s is closely monitoring new developments with this coronavirus with the C.D.C., WHO and other health organizations,” said Dr. John Bower, a pediatric infectious disease specialist at Akron Children’s.
+“We already ask patients at all of our offices about international travel as part of our medical history protocol, and we continue to fine-tune this process based on new regions of concern.”

 What makes this virus different?